Pennsylvania Liquor Control Board: Board members and their terms of service

-Efforts to privatize
+Privatization support

 For over forty years, starting with the administration of Governor Milton Shapp, efforts have existed to abolish the Board and privatize liquor sales in Pennsylvania.
 Critics of the Board argue that the commonwealth would generate significant income by selling state liquor stores to private entities while continuing to reap millions in annual sales taxes from alcohol sales and liquor tax revenues.
 Further, it has been cited that customers could benefit from lower prices, longer hours and wider selection at privately run liquor stores.

 In addition, privatizing liquor sales would allow the commonwealth to recoup taxes from sales in neighboring states such as New Jersey, Ohio and Delaware.
 Despite these arguments, efforts to privatize have largely stalled.
 According to former governor Dick Thornburgh, "the principal roadblock to reform has traditionally been an odd coalition of state store employee unions, fundamentalist anti-alcohol groups and organizations such as Mothers Against Drunk Driving, all of which perceive that they have legitimate interests which are not susceptible to statewide budgetary considerations.
 It would take some courageous leadership to stare down this combination, something I do not see in the commonwealth today."

-In September 2014, PA House proposed a bill that would decriminalize purchasing wine and liquor in other states and transporting it to the state.
+In September 2014, the Pennsylvania House of Representatives proposed a bill that would decriminalize purchasing wine and liquor in other states and transporting it to the state.

-Opponents of privatization argue that keeping the stores public would generate significantly more money over time, as well as keep over 5000 employees from losing their jobs, pensions, and health benefits, many of whom are elderly.
-Although 45% of the entire LCB workforce is temporary, seasonal or part-time and may not have all the benefits that full time employees have.
+Opponents of privatization argued that keeping the stores public would generate significantly more money over time, as well as keep over 5,000 employees from losing their jobs, pensions, and health benefits, many of whom are elderly.
+LCB employees are commonwealth employees, with the same benefits as other agencies, but a smaller proportion would be eligible for state-worker-style benefits than among other PA government workers: In 2014-2015, 44% of the total 4,250 employees at LCB stores was seasonal or part-time.

-On July 2, 2015, Governor Wolf vetoed the first-ever privatization bill to reach the governor's desk.
+On July 2, 2015, Governor Tom Wolf vetoed the first-ever privatization bill to reach the governor's desk.

-On August 8, 2016, Governor Wolf signed into law a bill that allowed for some privatization but kept wine distribution under state control.
+On August 8, 2016, Wolf signed into law a bill that allowed for some privatization but kept wine distribution under state control.

+A subsequent campaign to further privatize by State Rep. Natalie Mihalek (R-Allegheny) in 2022 was opposed by LCB employees and also their union, the United Food and Commercial Workers.